earlyprint/earlyprint.github.io/_posts/2020-3-3-tool_phrase_search.md

     `;
   const errorTemplate = () =>
   html`<p>No results!
 Try a different phrase.</p>
   <p>Sometimes an alternate spelling may work.
-If you're having trouble, use the more detailed <a href="http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/all/search/" target="_blank">Linguistic Search</a> interface.</p>`;
+If you're having trouble, use the more detailed <a href="http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/all/search/" target="_blank">Corpus Search</a> interface.</p>`;
   const singleWordTemplate = () =>
   html`<p>Your search has too few words!</p>
   <p> You've either entered just one word, or else your phrase doesn't contain enough distinct nouns or verbs to be searchable.
-If you'd like to search for a single word or a more specific phrase, use the detailed <a href="http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/all/search/" target="_blank">Linguistic Search</a> interface.</p>`;
+If you'd like to search for a single word or a more specific phrase, use the detailed <a href="http://ada.artsci.wustl.edu:8080/corpus-frontend-1.2/all/search/" target="_blank">Corpus Search</a> interface.</p>`;
   const formResults = document.getElementById('formResults');
   const contentResults = document.getElementById('contentResults');